Awluple/Battleships/README.md

 **You must specify BattleshipsShared.dll location in Battleship.csproj to build**

  ## Running
- Of course it needs BattleshipsServer running to play.
+It needs BattleshipsServer running to play.
 Server address can be specified in server_address.txt, the default is 127.0.0.0:7850